May 10, 2017 - Launched

 November 2017 - HVES deemed Cool School of the Week

+A full story was published on November 9 by Octavia Mitchell, News 2, “Harbor View Elementary’s SAIL project helps students make international connections” and the video of the story is below.
 An excerpt from the article: They now have a new view that extends beyond the harbor to around the world.
 Fifth-grade student Cole Fritz says, “I think it’s really cool that it actually almost hit cliffs in Canada and took a sudden turn and landed in Ireland.
-I find it very cool that we may be able to communicate with other students across the world.”
+I find it very cool that we might be able to communicate with other students across the world.”

 February 2018 - Ready for repairs